-DUI/DWI attorneys are experts on drunk driving laws, and they understand intricacies of your charges and penalties.
-Choosing a right DUI/DWI attorney can have a huge impact on the result of your case.
+DUI/DWI attorneys are experts on drunk driving laws, and they understand the intricacies of your charges and penalties.
+Choosing the right DUI/DWI attorney can have a huge impact on the result of your case.
 Thus, you should do your homework carefully before deciding on a DUI/DWI attorney to zealously represent yourself.

 The following tips can come handy when you need to seek out DUI/DWI attorneys for legal advice or representation:

 • Choose lawyers with DUI/DWI experience - you want an attorney who had represented clients in criminal DUI/DWI hearings in the past;